joshualion/Schuger/README.md

 11. Discussion Forum etc.

-# Requirement for each modules: 1. result Processor:
+# Requirement for each modules: 1. result Processor: See uploaded zip file (file.zip)
-See attach ppt file am still working on the requirement for other modules...
+Am working on the requirement for other modules...